F.A.Q.

 Are there any Laundromats in town?

 Unfortunately there are none.
-Pack accordingly.
-We had a single guy have some stuff sent out for cleaning and it came back dry-cleaned and expensive.
+Pack accordingly and wrinkle-free clothes.
+We had a single guy have some underwear sent out for cleaning and it came back dry-cleaned and expensive.
 You might bring a small container of laundry soap to rinse small items out in the sink.

 What’s with the “no shorts rule”?
 Is it a dress code, cultural, or weather type thing?

 There is no such rule.
 Wear anything you like.
-However, you will not find any of the Germans wearing shorts like the Americans.
+However, you will not find most Germans do not wear shorts, unless they are lederhosen.
 Blue jeans – yes.
 Just be aware.
-You may feel uncomfortable wearing Bermuda shorts.
+You may feel uncomfortable wearing Bermuda shorts, white socks and baseball caps.
 You will discover it does start getting a bit chilly this time of year and you can probably get by without the shorts.
 For the most part, the Germans are well dressed, especially on Sundays.
 They like to dress up and often put on their traditional Bavarian outfits.
-Now, if you have a pair of Bavarian leather shorts, (Lederhosen) with the traditional suspenders, Bavarian hat, you will be right in style.
+Now, if you have a pair of Bavarian leather shorts, (Lederhosen) with the traditional suspenders, Bavarian hat, you will be right in style, especially for the Oktoberfest.

 What type of clothing we will need for the 2 weeks.
 Dressy?
 Mostly casual?

 Dress casual, dressy outfits are not required.
+Don’t bring a lot of square dance outfits, no petticoats.
+Our dances are casual attire.
+A western shirt and a squaw dress for the ladies will work for the special dances.
 Dress in layers, leave the heavy coats behind.
-The Mozart Dinner Concert will not require a coat and tie for the gents.
-The Germans will dress up.
-We will be spending the day touring the city with no chance to change for the evening concert.
+For the Mozart Dinner Concert, gents are not required a coat and tie, however, the Germans will dress up.
+We will be spending the day touring the city that day with no chance to change for the evening concert.
 We will be coming in as a group, but still want to be respectful for this elegant dinner concert.
 Shorts, tank tops, no collars, raggedy jeans would not be appropriate.

 How should I pack for the weather in Germany?

 Fall weather is similar to Washington State.
 Indian summers – cool in the morning and evening and usually pleasant during the day.
 The weather can be unpredictable, so bring an umbrella or you can pick one up in town.
 Pack for layers, sweater and light jacket or windbreaker.
-Consider polo and short sleeve shirts – no shorts.
+Consider polo and short sleeve shirts.
+Leave the shorts behind.
 Ladies – slacks and lose fitting dresses and comfortable walking shoes.
 Dress in layers.
 No heavy coats – pack a light windbreaker.
 It’s usually pleasant in September, but no guarantees.
 Dress casual and comfortable – no dressy outfits.
 Even the Mozart Dinner Concert does not require coat and tie.
-We will be spending the day touring the city of Salzburg with no chance to change for the Mozart Dinner Concert as the bus goes back to Grassau.
-The German don’t wear shorts much unless they are leather.
 Wear your Lederhosen and you will be right in style.
 Bring comfortable walking shoes.

 For Square Dancing: Casual dress is acceptable for all square dancing.
 We suggest long sleeve shirts for the guys and a squaw dress (prairie skirt) for the gals.
-Petty coats take up too much room in your suitcase and are not necessary.
+Petticoats take up too much room in your suitcase and are not necessary.
 Jeans, slacks or a dress is also okay.
 Gals may wish to take a dress along and change before the dance when visiting a club on the road.
-Most of the German square dancers do dress in SD attire.
+Most of the German square dancers do dress in square dance attire.

 Is there a dress code?